timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

     * (E) promoting the integration of the technologies used in clinical information systems with other telehealth technologies;

-    * (F) fostering the use of telehealth technologies to provide health care information and education for health care providers and consumers in a more effective manner; and
+    * (F) fostering the use of telehealth technologies to provide health care information and education for consumers in a more effective manner; and

     * (G) implementing special projects or studies under the direction of the Office.

-#### (l) Prohibited uses of funds
+#### (k) Prohibited uses of funds
 * An entity that receives a grant under this section may not use funds made available through the grant—

   * (1) to acquire real property;

-  * (2) for expenditures to purchase or lease equipment, to the extent that the expenditures would exceed 40 percent of the total grant funds;
+  * (2) for expenditures to purchase or lease equipment, to the extent that the expenditures would exceed 20 percent of the total grant funds;

-  * (3) in the case of a project involving a telehealth network, to purchase or install transmission equipment (such as laying cable or telephone lines, or purchasing or installing microwave towers, satellite dishes, amplifiers, or digital switching equipment);
+  * (3) in the case of a project involving a telehealth network, to purchase or install transmission equipment;

   * (4) to pay for any equipment or transmission costs not directly related to the purposes for which the grant is awarded;